A list of mispronounced words provides a retrospective of 2024, from Kamala to Chappell

 — The last name of Irish actor Barry Keoghan, who starred in “Saltburn,” is pronounced key-OH-gin.

-Nancy Niedzielski, chair of the linguistics department at Rice University in Houston, points out that most of the words on the list are not English, so it’s not surprising that they would be mispronounced in the U.S. The key to pronouncing them correctly, she said, would probably just be hearing them spoken, she said.
+Nancy Niedzielski, chair of the linguistics department at Rice University in Houston, points out that most of the words on the list are not English, so it’s not surprising that they would be mispronounced in the U.S. The key to pronouncing them correctly, she said, would probably just be hearing them spoken.

 “There aren’t really tricks short of knowing how orthology works in that language,” she said.